 On his feet is the quintessential country footwear: brown two-eyelet suede shoes.
 These are derby shoes, very similar to chukka boots in a style John Lobb Ltd. calls “hilo” shoes.
 They look just like chukka boots in the front, but they are cut lower like derby shoes.
 In essence, they are chukka shoes.
 The shoes have rubber soles.

-The same jacket and trousers appear again in Thunderball but with a different shirt and tie.
+The same jacket, trousers and shoes appear again in Thunderball but with a different shirt and tie.
 In Goldfinger Bond wears an ecru shirt that has faint, broken grey stripes and is made with a spread collar, front placket and double cuffs.
 Frank Foster possibly made the shirt.
 The tie in Goldfinger is a light brown knit tie.
 In Thunderball Bond switches the striped shirt out for a solid ecru shirt from Turnbull & Asser with a spread collar, front placket and two-button cocktail cuffs.
 The tie in Thunderball is a dark brown grenadine tie from Turnbull & Asser.

 Before Sean Connery wore the hacking jacket and cavalry twill trousers as James Bond, he wore it in Woman of Straw, appearing in a total of three films.